A Living History Museum and Working Farm in MA!

 Hands-On Crafting Activities at Sturbridge Village

-The great thing about a living museum is that you are completely on your own schedule to wander towards what interests you.
+The great thing about a living museum is that you are completely on your own schedule to wander towards what interests you: from the sheep to the blacksmith.
 I just kept running towards the brightly-colored leaves for photography, but if we’d had more time, I would have loved to try all the hands-on crafting stations like “dip your own candles.”

 Beautiful Photos of Old Sturbridge Village in Autumn